Plaza Suite: Productions

 Before its Broadway run, Plaza Suite premiered in 1968 at the Shubert Theatre in New Haven and the Colonial Theatre in Boston.
-Plaza Suite opened on Broadway at the Plymouth Theatre on February 14, 1968 and closed on October 3, 1970 after 1097 performances and two previews.
+Plaza Suite opened on Broadway at the Plymouth Theatre on February 14, 1968, and closed on October 3, 1970, after 1,097 performances and two previews.
 Directed by Mike Nichols, the cast featured George C. Scott and Maureen Stapleton who appeared in each of the three acts with Bob Balaban in two acts.
 Clive Barnes in his review for The New York Times wrote that "after a slow start with the first, warms up with the second and ends with an all-stops-out, grandstand finish with the third."
 Later in the run, they were replaced by Dan Dailey, E. G. Marshall, Don Porter, Nicol Williamson, Barbara Baxley, and Peggy Cass.

 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.
-Noël Coward, who three years earlier had written Suite in Three Keys, later said of Plaza Suite, "Such a good idea having different plays all played in a hotel suite!
+Noël Coward, who three years earlier had written and starred in Suite in Three Keys -- three plays with different characters, all set in the same hotel suite -- later said of Plaza Suite, "Such a good idea having different plays all played in a hotel suite!
 I wonder where Neil Simon got it from?"

 Mike Nichols won the Tony Award for Best Direction of a Play.
 Neil Simon was nominated for the Tony Award for Best Play but lost to Tom Stoppard for Rosencrantz and Guildenstern Are Dead.
 Maureen Stapleton was nominated for the Tony Award for Best Performance by a Leading Actress in a Play but lost to Zoe Caldwell in The Prime of Miss Jean Brodie.

 A West Coast production, with engagements in San Francisco and Los Angeles, opened on September 16, 1968.
 It starred Dan Dailey and Lee Grant.
 The production closed March 1, 1969.